July 10, 2018 / Educational / Gold-filled Info

 Gold is seductive.
 The luminous metal has inspired artists and wearers throughout human history.
 This reference article will explore different golden materials used in the jewelry arts.

-In this article, we will describe 9 types of gold and golden-hued metals found in jewelry making.
+In this article, we will describe 9 types of gold and golden-hued metals found in jewelry.
 It is important for contemporary metalsmiths to understand the strengths and weaknesses of each material choice.

 We'll cover: